 Top 5 AI Models of 2025: What Matters for Builders

 2025 delivered an avalanche of frontier models.
-For engineering leaders, the question is no longer "Which vendor is fastest?"—it's which capability maps to your mission.
+For engineering leaders, the question is no longer "Which vendor is fastest?"
+It's which capability maps to your mission.
 Below is a field-tested breakdown of the five models we're using most across security automation, agentic workflows, and enterprise product delivery.

-1) GPT-5.1 Codex Max — Project-Scale Memory
+1) GPT-5.1 Codex Max: Project-Scale Memory

 OpenAI doubled down on project-scale reasoning.
 GPT-5.1 Codex Max uses Compaction to keep context from sprawling codebases coherent over multi-day sessions.
 In practice, that means: